vb690/what_do_books_look_like/README.md

   "The Invisible Man": "summer"
 }
 ```
 4. From the terminal, launch `run_pipeline.py` and specify `your_project_name` when propted to do so.

+Alternatively, each script in `run_pipeline.py` can be launched separately (in case a specific step needs to be executed in isolation)

-5. When the script is done (this can take quite some time), use the notebook `generate_visuals.ipynb` for obtaining your visuals.
+5. When the script is done (this can take quite some time), use the notebook `generate_visuals.ipynb` for obtaining the visuals.

 ## The League of Extraordinary Gentlemen